mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 Introduction
 ------------

-Of all of the topics in linear algebra, I found the **determinant** to be the most confusing.
+Of all of the topics taught in introductory linear algebra, I found the **determinant** to be one of the most confusing.
 When introduced to determinants, one is taught that the determinant of a matrix $\boldysmbol{A}$ is the area of the parallelapiped formed by columns of $\boldsymbold{A}$.
 For example, if $\boldysmbol{A}$ is a 2x2 matrix, we can depict the area as follows:

 Furthermore, for a 2x2 matrix, this area can be computed via: